Homeโ€บFormattersโ€บTextโ€บLinkedIn Text Formatter

 Text

-Format your LinkedIn posts and profile text with bold, italic, underline, strikethrough, and more using Unicode characters.
-Works instantly in-browser — no login required.
+Format your LinkedIn posts and profile text with bold, italic, underline, and strikethrough using Unicode characters.
+Works instantly in-browser.

 Bold